Writing On Stone

 Dinah checks out a window

-I check out another window
+I checked out another window

-Dinah appears to have climbed a hoodoo, when in fact she
+Dinah appears to have climbed a hoodoo, when in fact she merely walked to

-side of the coulee (mouse over).
+the other side of the coulee (mouse over).

 Hawks